Tymal Mills

-Tymal Solomon Mills (born 12 August 1992) is an English international cricketer who currently plays internationally for England and domestically for Sussex.
-He is a left-arm fast bowler and a right-handed batsman who plays mainly as a bowler.
-He made his international debut for England in July 2016, and was a member of the English team that won the 2022 T20 World Cup.
+Tymal Solomon Mills (born 12 August 1992) is an English cricket left-arm fast bowler who played 14 Twenty20 International (T20) matches for England from 2016 to 2023, and has played for Sussex since 2015.
+Previously, he played for Essex from 2011 to 2014.
+Mills was a member of the England squad that won the 2022 T20 World Cup.

 Early life

 Mills was born on 12 August 1992 in Dewsbury, West Yorkshire, England.
 He was educated at Mildenhall College of Technology in Mildenhall, Suffolk and played for Mildenhall Cricket Club.
 Mills studied sports journalism at the University of East London, before leaving to pursue a career in cricket.

 Domestic career

 Essex

 Mills made his first-class debut for Essex against the Sri Lankans in the tourist match of 2011 at Chelmsford.
 He made his Championship debut against Leicestershire at Grace Road in July 2011.
 His figures in the first-innings were 0–51, but in the second innings, he took 3–48.
 During the winter of 2011/12, Tymal Mills was named on the England Performance Programme (EPP).
 He began with training at Loughborough as well as camps in North Wales and with the Greater Manchester Fire Department.
 Mills then went to Potchefstroom, South Africa for three weeks in November on a specialist fast bowling programme.
 On Friday 16 December, Mills was a surprise inclusion in the 16 man England Lions squad.

 In 2012 Mills took 5 List A wickets and average of 58.60.
 He performed better in the Championship, taking 14 wickets at an average of 30.35.
 In 2013, his form in List A cricket improved, as he took ten wickets at an average of 23.30.
 However, he failed to kick on in the Championship, taking 11 wickets, three less than the previous season.

 His performances for Essex earned him another place on an England performance programme, and he took six wickets for the Lions on their tour of Sri Lanka.